VendelinSlezak/BleskOS/README.md

 ### Programs
 * File manager (testing version)
+* Graphic editor (in progress, not available on github now)
+* Media viewer (in progress, not available on github now)
 * Text editor (in progress, not available on github now)

 ## How to build